simplymercurial/ObfuscatorSG/README.md

 # ObfuscatorSG
 An AutoIt obfuscator, written in AutoIt

 This is beerware.
 If you find it useful, kick a few bucks my way.
-The application displays a BTC address, but you can privately message me if you prefer another method.
+The application displays a BTC address where donations may be sent.

 Big Rule #1: Anything that can be done can be undone (sometimes trivially).